Southern Elephant Seal

 The population of Elephant seals is currently thought to be declining, despite their breeding areas being protected.
 It’s thought that climate change may be impacting the availability of their food supply and its ability to support a growing population.

-Highlights where the Southern Elephant Seal can be seen
+Spots where the Southern Elephant Seal can be observed

 Barrientos Island is one of the Aitcho group of islands, a sub-set of the South Shetlands chain.
 It’s an ice-free island that was used as far back as the early 19th century by sealers and whalers, despite only a mile long, and less than a third of a mile wide.
 It was given its name in 1949 by a Chilean Antarctic expedition.